thefullarcticfox/leetbot_night/README.md

 - .Net 5.0 SDK
 > also: some nerves to get through my bad code

-> this project also builds on linux and darwin
+> this project also builds on linux and macos